ledatelescope/bifrost/docs/source/Getting-started-guide.rst

 Python dependencies
 ~~~~~~~~~~~~~~~~~~~

-*Bifrost is written in Python 2.7.
-If you would like us to support
+*Bifrost is compatible with both in Python 2.7. and Python 3.x.*
-Python 3.x, please let us know your interest.*

 `pip <https://pip.pypa.io/en/stable/>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^